 • With other local MPs, successfully secured a Toll reduction on the Humber Bridge.

-• Is campaigning for the retention of services at Driffield and Bridlington hospitals against the plans of the local Clinical Commissioning Group.
+• Campaigned for the retention of services at Driffield and Bridlington hospitals against the plans of the local Clinical Commissioning Group.

 • Greg was the first MP to raise in the House of Commons the need for more investment to prevent future flooding.
 Since 2016 he has chaired the River Hull Advisory Board which is working to improve flood prevention across the East Riding.

 • Successfully campaigned against the Thornholme Fields wind farm application and secured a change in Conservative Party policy to completely remove the windfarm subsidy so that future on-shore windfarm applications will not be attractive to developers to pursue.